MohammedNasserAhmed/Palestine-Israel-Conflict/README.md

 - Ratio of Palestinian to Israeli Casualties and Injuries: The ratio of Palestinian to Israeli casualties has ranged from 1.6:1 in 2000 to 14.7:1 in 2002.
 The ratio of Palestinian to Israeli injuries has ranged from 1.1:1 in 2000 to 4.7:1 in 2008.

-Overall, the "Human Cost of Palestine-Israel Conflict 2000 - 2023" project provides a comprehensive analysis of the conflict and its impact on human lives.
+Overall, the "Human Cost of Palestine-Israel Conflict 2000 - April 2024" project provides a comprehensive analysis of the conflict and its impact on human lives.
 The visualizations created in this project help people understand the situation and read the conflict from a more insightful view.

 ## :checkered_flag: Data Source ##